mattdig/brightspace-scheduler/README.md

 - Look at the URL for "customlink/edit/{ID_NUMBER}"
 - This ID must be set as the value for signupLinkId in config.js

-Save the config.js file with the new link IDs, and upload it to Plugins/Scheduler/resources/js/
+Save the config.js file with the new link IDs.
+Add the numeric IDs for any Student, Teaching Assistant, and Instructor roles to the config.js file.
+Upload config.js to Plugins/Scheduler/resources/js/

 Add the first link, "Scheduler" to a navbar in a course (or all courses).